cn23070/cn23070.github.io/_posts/2025-05-01-M8-Literature Review and Research Outline Proposal.md

 #### Introduction (Approx. 200 words)

-- The aim of the review
+- Aim of the review
-- The target audience for this research
+- Target audience for this research
 - Significance to the research problem

 - Overview of IoT in healthcare sector
 - Importance of cybersecurity and protection of patient data in healthcare IoT

-#### Context, Perspective, and Theoretical Framework (Approx. 250 words)
+#### Context, Perspective, and Theoretical Framework (Approx. 200 words)

 - Context